Webhooks - Real-time Financial Data Updates

 Webhook Payload

-When financial data is updated, we'll send a POST request to your configured webhook URL with the following JSON payload:
+When financial data or company information is updated, we'll send a POST request to your configured webhook URL with the following JSON payload:

 {